ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 ## Next Steps

-With a new cohort starting this year we plan to improve the schedule for each training session, allowing participants to choose between two runs of the session that cover different time zones, and recording the sessions for participants to watch after the meeting.
+With a new cohort starting this year ([you can apply now](/blog/2023/07/14/call-champions-program/)!) we plan to improve the schedule for each training session, allowing participants to choose between two runs of the session that cover different time zones, and recording the sessions for participants to watch after the meeting.
 We will develop guidelines to increasing the accessibility of each session and change the order of the workshops.
 Specifically, training on how to organize events will be conducted closer to the time when champions should start planning their outreach activities.
 In this way they will be able to use the workshop to work on their concrete proposals and receive feedback from the instructors and the rest of their peers.

 With these actions we intend to address some of the difficulties related to time zones, accessibility, and participants' other commitments.